coop-columb/supply-chain-forecaster/ROADMAP.md

 Last updated: March 25, 2025

 ## Next Steps
-With the Performance Optimization phase and CI/CD implementation now completed, the project will move on to the Security and Scaling phase:
+With the Performance Optimization phase and CI/CD implementation now completed, the project will move on to the Kubernetes Implementation and Security & Scaling phases:

+1. **Kubernetes Implementation (Phase 9 - IMMEDIATE PRIORITY)**
+   - Set up Kubernetes clusters for staging and production using scripts/setup_local_k8s.sh
+   - Replace simulation mode with real Kubernetes deployments
+   - Configure CI/CD to deploy to real clusters
+   - Update GitHub environment secrets with real Kubernetes configurations
+   - Implement monitoring and logging for deployed services
+   - IMPORTANT: This is the most urgent next step as it will fully enable the CD pipeline with real infrastructure

-1. Security and Scaling work (Phase 9 - Current Priority)
+2. Security and Scaling work (Phase 9 - Secondary Priority)
    - Conduct comprehensive security audit
    - Review and enhance data privacy measures
    - Optimize for larger datasets
    - Implement distributed processing capabilities
+   - Integrate with Kubernetes monitoring and alerting

-2. Advanced Features (Phase 10 - Future Work)
+3. Advanced Features (Phase 10 - Future Work)
    - Implement what-if scenario planning
    - Add sensitivity analysis for forecasts
    - Develop custom reporting capabilities